picatz/Picatz-Guides/OpenSSH.md

 ---

-## Configuring OpenSSH Server
+## Configuring OpenSSH Client

 Configuration for you OpenSSH Server should come in roughly four phases:

-- 1. You Install OpenSSH Server ( only if needed )
+- 1. You Install OpenSSH Client
-- 2. You Configure Daemon
+- 2. You Configure Client
-- 4. You Add Banner ( optional )
-- 4. You Restart Service
+- 3. You Restart Any Connections using Client

 ### /etc/ssh/ssh_config